diegozanon/blode/README.md

 ### Configuration

-If you want to deploy your blog on Amazon S3, you need to modify the config.json file that is located at the root level of your blog folder.
+If you want to publish your blog on Amazon S3, you need to modify the config.json file that is located at the root level of your blog folder.
 Fill the following properties:

 ```json
 {